animo/paradym-wallet/README.md

 ```
 cd apps/expo
-yarn expo prebuild --no-install
+yarn prebuild
 yarn ios # or android
 ```

-You only need to install the development when **native** dependencies change.
+You only need to install the development build when **native** dependencies change.
 If you're only working on JS, you can skip this step if you already have the development build installed.

 Once installed you can run `yarn native` from the root of the project to start your development server.